Weedon Island Preserve: Weedon Island Preserve Cultural and Natural History Center

-The Weedon Island Preserve Cultural and Natural History Center opened in the fall of 2002 through the support of the Friends of Weedon Island and is run by Pinellas County.
-The Center focuses on the natural, cultural and archaeological history of the preserve.
-The Exhibit Hall features interactive displays on the unique wildlife and habitats found on Weedon Island, and the ancient and present-day history of the preserve.
+The Weedon Island Preserve Cultural and Natural History Center opened in the fall of 2002 with the support of the Friends of Weedon Island and is run by Pinellas County.
+The Center focuses on the natural, cultural, and archaeological history of the preserve.
+The Exhibit Hall features interactive displays on the unique wildlife and habitats found on Weedon Island and the ancient and present-day history of the preserve.
 Part of the collection of Native American artifacts from Weedon Island has been digitized and is available online as a virtual tour.

-The most recent addition to the Center is a 40 ft dugout canoe that was found in the Weedon Island Preserve that is believed to be a Manasotan artifact.
-It estimated to be 1,100 years old.
+The most recent addition to the center is a 40 ft dugout canoe that was found in the Weedon Island Preserve and is believed to be a Manasotan artifact.
+It is estimated to be 1,100 years old.

 Ecosystem

+The Weedon Island Preserve ecosystems are majority wetlands, including mangrove swamps, with 1,100 acre of upland habitat.
+Flatwoods are represented with pine and scrub, as are coastal hammocks, coastal berms and anthropogenic shell mounds.

-Programs and Events
+Programs and events

-Pinellas county staff and UF/IFAS Extension agents provide a wide variety of educational programs and events for the general public that are family-friendly and often free of charge.
-Monthly programs may include guided hikes, archaeology classes, speaker series, photography or birding meet ups, and environmental sustainability workshops.
+Pinellas County staff and UF/IFAS Extension agents provide a wide variety of educational programs and events for the general public that are family-friendly and often free of charge.
+Monthly programs may include guided hikes, archaeology classes, speaker series, photography or birding meet-ups, and environmental sustainability workshops.
 Program registration and an updated list of current offerings are available through the preserve's Eventbrite page.

-Hours of Operations
+Hours of operations

-The Preserve is open seven days a week, from dawn to dusk.
-The Cultural and Natural History Center is open Thursdays through Saturdays from 9:00am to 4:00pm, and on Sundays from 11:00am to 4:00pm.
+The preserve is open seven days a week, from dawn to dusk.
+The Cultural and Natural History Center is open Thursdays through Saturdays from 9:00 a.m. to 4:00 p.m., and on Sundays from 11:00 a.m. to 4:00 p.m.